hyperonecom/h1-cli/bin/_plugins/api/no-wait.md

-In case of queued event do not wait for completion.
-It allows you to perform operations asynchronously, which can be used to optimize the execution time of scripts.
+It allows to perform operations asynchronously, which can be used to optimize the execution time of scripts.

 # Examples